 - To display phishing web pages that aim for your information.

 The displaying of such phishing pages may occur via a browser redirect or via a fake page posted on a toolbar as a favorite bookmark.
-This includes fake phishing pages such as Facebook login pages, PayPal, Apple, LinkedIn and multiple other services.
+This includes fake phishing pages such as Facebook login pages, PayPal, Amazon, Apple, LinkedIn and multiple other services.

 Such unwanted software can be replicated via multiple different methods, primarily via bundling.
 Bundling is a service that aims to push third-party programs by embedding their installation along other free software downloaded online.
 One example can be seen on the image below, advertising an app as a “useful extra”.
 Such bundled programs can be seen on suspicious software download sites or torrent sites.